AsalahZarban/HeartDisease/README.md

 # Comparative study of ML model to predict heart disease
 This project intends to pinpoint the most relevant/risk factors of heart disease as well as predict the overall risk using logistic regression.
+And find the most accuracy ML model for our data.

 We would like to discuss a little bit about: